d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

         return self.output(x)
 ```

 We need to add the additional input `F` to the `hybrid_forward` function when inheriting the HybridBlock class.
-We already know that MXNet uses both an NDArray class and a Symbol class, which are based on imperative programming and symbolic programming, respectively.
-Since these two classes perform very similar functions, MXNet will determine whether `F` will call NDArray or Symbol based on the input provided.
+We already know that MXNet uses both an ndarray class and a Symbol class, which are based on imperative programming and symbolic programming, respectively.
+Since these two classes perform very similar functions, MXNet will determine whether `F` will call ndarray or Symbol based on the input provided.

-The following creates a HybridBlock instance.
-As we can see, by default, `F` uses NDArray.
+The following creates a HybridNet instance.
+As we can see, by default, `F` uses ndarray.
 We also printed out the `x` input as well as the hidden layer’s output using the ReLU activation function.

 ```{.python .input}
 net = HybridNet()